facebookresearch/detectron2/docs/notes/compatibility.md

 explains more details on the above mentioned issues about pixels, coordinates, and "+1"s.

-## Compatibility with Caffe2
+## Compatibility with ONNX Runtime

-As mentioned above, despite the incompatibilities with Detectron, the relevant ops have been implemented in Caffe2.
-Therefore, models trained with detectron2 can be converted in Caffe2.
-See [Deployment](../tutorials/deployment.md) for the tutorial.
+[//]: # (Add more doc/examples when ONNX Runtime is supported on the CI) Most ops are available in [ONNX Runtime](https://onnxruntime.ai), therefore, many models trained with detectron2 can be converted to ONNX using tracing or scripting methods and executed by ONNX Runtime.
+See [Deployment](../tutorials/deployment.md) to learn how to export a model to ONNX.

 ## Compatibility with TensorFlow